The School’s mentoring programme pairs undergraduate students with professionals with a background in History, Classics and Archaeology.

 The best part was sharing our experiences about anxiety, insecurities, lack of confidence etc. I enjoy discussing issues of personal growth and general attitude rather than specific points like CV building.

-Whether you are a student interested in enrolling in the programme, or are working in industry and would like to find out more about becoming a mentor, we’d love to hear from you.
+Whether you are an eligible student interested in enrolling in the programme, or are working in industry and would like to find out more about becoming a mentor, we’d love to hear from you.

 Please get in touch at email@example.com